neuresthetics/neuresthetics/README.md

 <p>
-  Independent entrepreneurial researcher between theology, graph theory, and neurology,</br>
-with a focus on the behavioral applications of brain network theory for health and performance.</br>
+  [Cognitively liberal](https://plato.stanford.edu/entries/neuroethics/#CognLibe) and entrepreneurial independent researcher between theology, graph theory, and neurology with a focus on the behavioral applications of brain network theory for health and performance.</br>
 </p>

 ---